 Supplementary fee information

-The additional costs listed are those you could reasonably expect to incur during your studies and are for items not covered by the standard tuition fee.
-These could be materials, text books, travel, clothing, software or printing.
+Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
+These could be materials, textbooks, travel, clothing, software or printing.

 - Tariff points: 112

-- GCSE: For all applicants, Grade C or above, or Grade 4 under newly reformed GCSE grading, in English Language, Mathematics and Double Science, or equivalent.
-Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.
+- GCSE: Grade C/4 or above in English Language or Literature, Mathematics and Double Science, or equivalent.
+We do not accept Level 2 Key Skills, Functional Skills or Certificate in Adult Literacy and Numeracy as alternatives to GCSEs.

-- Relevant subjects: Subjects that meet the science requirement for this course: Applied Science, Biology, Human Biology, Chemistry, Environmental Science/Studies, Geography, Geology, Maths.
+- Relevant subjects: Subjects that meet the Science requirement for this course: Applied Science, Biology, Human Biology, Chemistry, Environmental Science/Studies, Geography, Geology, Maths.
 Use of Maths, Physics, Psychology, Science in the Environment, Statistics.
-For further information and advice please contact Admissions.

-- Baccalaureate IB: A minimum grade of 5 in higher level science subject (Biology preferred).
+- Baccalaureate IB: A minimum Grade 5 in a Higher Level Science subject.

-If you don't meet the entry requirements of this course, you may be eligible for Foundation Year entry into this or other related degree courses.
+If you don't meet the entry requirements, you may be eligible for BSc(Hons) Wildlife Ecology and Conservation Science (with Foundation Year).

 How to apply